-- Objective 2a: In FY 2022-2023, all MCBH staff will participate in monthly self-guided continuing education promoting racial justice, equity, diversity, and inclusion - Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture. - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus. - Objective 2d: MCBH staff will participate in state and community groups focused on justice, equity, diversity, inclusion, and cultural competence.
-Some examples may include on the California Behavioral Health Directors' Association (CBHDA) Cultural Competency, Equity, and Social Justice Committee and the Eastern Sierra Pride group. - Objective 2e: MCBH will include a cultural competence and racial equity overview in every new employee onboarding process. - Objective 2f: The MCBH Racial Equity Committee will continue to meet, create the racial equity work plan, and ensure the activities of the work plan are completed. - Objective 2g: Every interview conducted by MCBH will have at least one question focused on justice, equity, diversity, and inclusion.
+- Objective 2a: In FY 2023-2024, all MCBH staff will devote one percent of their time to continuing education promoting racial justice, equity, diversity, and inclusion.
+The format of this work will change over the course of the year to ensure ongoing staff engagement in the work.
+MCBH staff will also participate in four equity trainings in CY 2024 and take an annual equity education survey, as well as implicit bias tests. - Objective 2b: MCBH will offer at least one training or focus one month of continuing education on Native/Indigenous culture. - Objective 2c: MCBH will train staff regarding LGBTQA+ related issues on access, stigma, and therapeutic needs through either a training or a continuing education focus. - Objective 2d: MCBH staff will participate in state and community groups focused on justice, equity, diversity, inclusion, and cultural competence.
+Some examples may include on the California Behavioral Health Directors' Association (CBHDA) Cultural Competency, Equity, and Social Justice Committee and the Eastern Sierra Pride group. - Objective 2e: MCBH will include a cultural competence and racial equity overview in every new employee onboarding process. - Objective 2f: The MCBH Equity Committee will continue to meet, create the equity work plan, and ensure the activities of the work plan are completed. - Objective 2g: Every interview conducted by MCBH will have at least one question focused on justice, equity, diversity, and inclusion.